yzy1996/Awesome-GANs/2-Pretrained-GANs/README.md

 In contrast to training-based methods, pre-trained GANs are proved to naturally have good disentanglement property.
 Manipulation in the latent space causing directly semantic changes into the image space.

+Work on leveraging pre-trained representations for GANs can be divided into two categories:

+1. transferring parts of a GAN to a new dataset.
+2. using pre-trained models to control and improve GANs